Small Business Tax Loopholes: Minimize Your Tax Burden

 Expenses related to improving employees’ skills and maintaining licenses can be deducted from one’s overall taxes.
 The training should be required by the employer and relevant to overall business operations.

-The reimbursement of these expenses is tax-free, and companies can deduct them as business expenses.
+These expenses can be reimbursed tax-free, and companies can deduct them as business expenses.
 To maximize this loophole, the company should keep records relating to the training and provide evidence of reimbursement.

 Implementing Tax Loopholes: Best Practices and Considerations